bkesterbyld/maroon-potato/src/pages/index.md

     title: Digital Operations API
     subtitle: ''
     content: >
-      Above is a no code global data management service for commerce.

-      Rapidly assemble backends for new features, modernize the back office and securely share data with partners.
+      Rapidly assemble backends for new features, modernize the back office and securely share data with partners
     actions:
       - label: Join the Beta
         url: /general-enquiries